jodaka/react-day-picker/website/docs/guides/upgrading.md

----
-id: upgrading
-title: Upgrading from v7
+# Upgrading from v7
----

-TODO: write an upgrade guide from v7
+_TODO: write an upgrade guide from v7._